 Our combined mobile, computer and cloud expertise serves as a force multiplier to expand our market presence and acquire new customers in the enterprise environment.
 Since March 2020, COVID-19 protocols have forced many employees to work remotely, but the need to access data held on employee devices has not changed.
-We have seen an increase in use cases for remote collection needs, as employers cope with fully or partially remote workforce.
+As many customers and potential customers did not fully return to office work, we have seen an increase in use cases for remote collection needs, as customers cope with fully or partially remote workforce.